Click HERE for “Part 1: Mean, Spoiled, Entitled No More: How to Transform Your Teen/Child Into a Caring, Mature, Responsible Young Adult.”

 Soon, Sara will have her driver’s license and her family will see even less of her.

 Parental Message to the Child:

 -Sara’s soccer schedule is a top priority in this family.
 She needs rest because soccer is important.

 -Sara’s friends are more important than her family.
 She needs ample time to connect with friends.
 Since her friends are online and on her phone, she needs a lot of online time.

 -This family doesn’t need Sara to help with chores or with dinner because the purpose of this family is to support Sara’s hobbies and her friendships.

 -Sara’s school is not a high priority.
-Sara learning self-disciple is not important in this family.
+Sara is learning self-disciple is not important in this family.
 Although Dad’s verbal words communicate these priorities, his silent/passive actions speak louder than his words.

 -Sara can never lose trust in this family.
 No matter how poorly Sara performs in school, how withdrawn she becomes, how screen addicted she becomes, her parents trust her 100%.
 Sara is allowed to live the life she wants to live, and her parents are there to support her chosen lifestyle.

-Sara has become a Mean, Spoiled, Entitled Kid.
+Sara has Become a Mean, Spoiled, Entitled Kid.

 An Alternative Approach That Will Foster Maturity and Empathy: